samantha-labs/ts-scale/README.md

 ## Examples
 ### Convergent series
-Given a length of an arbitrarily large number, we can prove, model, and visualize convergent series; that is, a sum of all summands which results in a finite number.
+Given a length of an arbitrarily large number, we can prove, model, and visualize convergent series; that is, the sum of an infinite sequence resulting in a finite number.

 We can use `newArithmeticProgression` to find the sequence of summands, and `getSumFromArray()` for passing in the summands for the sum; we can also only use `getSumFromBounds()` to find the sum.